Skip to content

 How might Helene affect the weather in Philadelphia?

-All this is very subject to change, but forecasters believe than any impacts from Helene around here would be minor, and that the weekend should end up being at least halfway decent.
+All this is very subject to change, but forecasters believe than any impacts from Helene around here would be minor, and that the weekend could end up being at least halfway decent.

 “Some moisture from the edge of Helene is anticipated to move in Friday into Friday night,” the National Weather Service said in its afternoon discussion Thursday, but the flooding rains were expected to stay well to the south.

-Don’t expect to see much of the sun for the next few days, and shower possibilities are in the forecast through Monday night.
-That said, the weekend “will not be a washout by any means,” the weather service says.
+Don’t expect to see much of the sun for the next few days, and shower possibilities are in the forecast through Wednesday night.
+While showers are likely Friday night and Saturday, the weather service says, this weekend “will not be a washout by any means.”

 In any event, the rains won’t affect the Phillies’ chances of making the postseason.
 They’re in.